striblab/datadrop/20170510-drug_prices/Readme.md

 1. Convert to CSV: `in2csv --sheet="Data" builds/development/data/_raw/Medicare_Drug_Spending_PartD_All_Drugs_YTD_2015_12_06_2016.xlsx | tail -n +4 > builds/development/data/drug-spending.csv`
 1. Parse and compress: `node builds/development/data/drug-spending-process.js`
     * This will output: `builds/development/data/drug-spending.json`
+    * This will also output some info about some drugs that may be most notable.

 ## Development